Morgan-Gicheha/twitter_clone/README.md

 # Dummy Twitter

-This a python/flask application that imitates the functionality of twitter.It includes the following code functionalities..
+This a python/flask application that imitates the functionality of twitter.To view the final product [click here](https://giche-dummy-twitter.herokuapp.com/) It includes the following code functionalities..

 1.Follow  people